-Use the business account for business purposes only.
+Use the business account for business pur-TIP poses only.
 Indicate the source of deposits and the type of expense in the checkbook.

 Reconciling the checking account.
 When you receive your bank statement, make sure the statement, checkbook, and books agree.
 The statement balance may not agree with the balance in your checkbook and books if the statement: